 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-The following example shows how to use the INLINE hint to expand the CTE defined by the with cte clause.
+The following query example uses the INLINE hint to specify the expansion of the CTE defined in with cte.

--- Use the `INLINE` hint to directly use the subquery defined in the with cte clause in the main query.
+-- Use the `INLINE` hint to directly use the subquery content defined in with cte in the main query.

 WITH cte AS (